jgaehring/farm-flow-board/README.md

 Farm Flow is a system for team management and crop planning developed by Matthew Fitzgerald and [Fitzgerald Organics](https://fitzgeraldorganics.net).
-Originally designed as a physical whiteboard, the Farm Flow app is a digital adaptation of the Farm Flow whiteboard system, built in collaboration with [Runrig](https://runrig.org).
-The primary aim is to make bring the benefits of this methodology to more farms and to put realtime data and visualizations at the fingertips of every member of the team.
+Originally designed as a physical whiteboard, the Farm Flow app is a digital adaptation of the Farm Flow system, built in collaboration with [Runrig](https://runrig.org).
+The primary aim is to bring the benefits of this methodology to more farms and to put realtime data and visualizations at the fingertips of every member of the team.

 ![The original Farm Flow whiteboard](public/whiteboard_2024-06-09-a.jpg "The original Farm Flow whiteboard")